• Recipes

 Please see the recipe card for the exact quantities.

-Thinly slice the cucumber either crosswise in discs or lengthwise into ribbons.
-Place the sliced cucumber in a non-metallic medium bowl or container and pour the pickling liquid over the cucumber.
+Pickle the Cucumber.
+Place the sliced cucumber in a glass or non-metallic medium bowl or container and pour the pickling liquid over the cucumber.
+Let the pickles stand for at least 15 minutes before serving.
+Refrigerate if desired.

 Close up view of cucumber pickles with lemon zest.